kyanahenry/azure-backup/README.md

 <h2>Project Outilne</h2>

-- Create a Recovery Vault
+- Create a Recovery Vault to store backup data
-- Configure Backup Policies
+- Configure Backup Policies to govern the backup
-- Create an Azure Virtual Machine
+- Create a free-tier Windows Virtual Machine in Azure
-- Implement Azure VM Backup
+- Implement Backup Policies on Windows VM

 <h2></h2>